mkram01/EPI563-SpatialEPI/docs/02-cartography-epi-1.md

 The U.S. Census Bureau maintains the most reliable population count data for the U.S., and it is available in aggregates from Census Block Group, Census Tract, Zip code tabulation area, City or Place, County, State, and Region.

 Census data can be aggregated as total population or stratified by age, gender, race/ethnicity, and many other variables.
 The census data also contains measures of social, economic, and housing attributes which may be relevant to measure *context* or *exposures* in spatial epidemiologic analyses.
-There are two broad types of data demographic and socioeconomic data released by the Census Bureau.
+There are two broad types of demographic and socioeconomic data released by the Census Bureau.

 * __Decennial Census__ tables which (theoretically) count 100% of the population every 10 years.
 These can be cross-classified by age, race/ethnicity, sex, and householder status (e.g. whether head of house owns or rents and how many people live in house)
 * __[American Community Survey (ACS)](https://www.census.gov/programs-surveys/acs)__ tables which provide a much larger number of measures but are based on samples rather than complete counts.
 The ACS began in the early 2000's and is a continually sampled survey.
 Despite being collected every year, for many small areas (e.g. census tracts or even counties) there are not enough responses in a single year to make reliable estimates.
 Therefore ACS data pooled into 5-year moving-window datasets.
-For instance the 2015-2019 ACS (the most recent release) reports estimates for all responses collected during that time period, and these are available from the Census Block Group up.
+For instance the 2015-2019 ACS reports estimates for all responses collected during that time period, and these are available from the Census Block Group up.

 You may have accessed Census or ACS data directly from the Census Bureau website for other classes or tasks in the past.
 In the interest of *reproducibility* and efficiency, we introduce the `tidycensus` package in `R`.
 It is an excellent tool for acquiring either Decennial Census or ACS data directly within `R`.
 The advantage of doing so is twofold: